 In addition to a symptom check upon entry and our standard infection-prevention precautions, our greeters and staff members are wearing masks as indicated for health professionals, and we are disinfecting surfaces such as doors, elevators, chairs, and tables in the lobby, waiting room, and throughout the clinics on an increased schedule throughout the day.
 Exam rooms are disinfected after every patient use.
-The entire University Health Center is thoroughly cleaned each evening.
+The entire University Health Services building is thoroughly cleaned each evening.

 Managing Stress and Anxiety

 The abundance of news and updates about COVID-19 is making some people feel anxious.
 The American Psychological Association has put together some tips to manage anxiety, put news reports in perspective, and maintain a positive outlook.
 If you’re having trouble managing your concerns on your own, please reach out for help.
-UO students in Eugene are encouraged to contact the University Counseling Center or the Duck Nest; Portland students can get support at the Portland State University Center for Student Health and Counseling.
+UO students in Eugene are encouraged to contact Counseling Services or the Duck Nest; Portland students can get support at the Portland State University Center for Student Health and Counseling.